 When I eventually do get that iPad, there won’t be anything that interesting falling out from between its pages.

-Amazingly enough, this book is still in print, click here to buy it on Amazon.
+Click here to buy it on Amazon.
 It’s a damn good read.
-Both thumbs way up.